 The Health Insurance Portability and Accountability Act (HIPAA) dictates how the interns deal with patients', clients', and residents’ confidentiality.
 HIPAA applies to Protected Health Information that is individually identifiable health information.
 Each facility may require the intern to attend an in-service on HIPAA.

-Interns are expected to maintain confidentiality with regard to each supervised practice facility, the college, patients, clients, employees, peers, mentors, and faculty.
+Interns are expected to maintain confidentiality with regard to each supervised practice facility, the college, patients, clients, residents, employees, peers, mentors, and faculty.